-Originally from Bosnia and Herzegovina, Sabina Vajraca immigrated to the U.S. as a war refugee, and started her professional career in theater.
+Originally from Bosnia and Herzegovina, Sabina Vajrača immigrated to the U.S. as a war refugee, and started her directing career in NYC theater.

-Sabina is an Annenberg Scholar, a member of Film Fatales, Women in Film, and WIMPS, and was recently selected for the Ryan Murphy Half Directing Mentorship and the Nantucket Screenwriters Colony.
+Sabina is an Annenberg Scholar, an alumna of Ryan Murphy Half Directing Mentorship and the Nantucket Screenwriters Colony, and was in the top 25 selects for the 2020 HBO Directing Fellowship.
 Her feature screenplay FOR BURAZ was the 2018 Austin Film Festival Second Rounder and received the Stowe Story Lab’s Tangerine Fellowship.

-Sabina received her M.F.A. in Film and TV Production from USC School of Cinematic Arts and is repped by Kelsey Roberts at Industry Entertainment.www.sabinavajraca.com
+She holds an M.F.A. in Film and TV Production from USC School of Cinematic Arts and is repped by Industry Entertainment.www.sabinavajraca.com